Twyla123/Rural-Hospitals-Project/README.md

 - **Hospital Decline and Financial Challenges:**
   - Analyzed the declining number of rural hospitals, which dropped from **79 in 1995 to 58 in 2023**, emphasizing the financial pressures faced by rural hospitals.

-### Skills Developed:
-- Advanced data analysis techniques for healthcare datasets.
-- Trend identification and visualization of revenue shifts over time.
-- Evaluation of hospital-level metrics such as case mix index, patient care structures, and funding classification.
-- Critical assessment of challenges in rural healthcare funding and accessibility.

 ---

 ## Dataset Information